fibbojs/fibbo/docs/api/3d/classes/FRigidBody.md

 • **options?**: [`FRigidBodyOptions`](../interfaces/FRigidBodyOptions.md)

-The options for the rigid body.
+The options for the rigidBody.

 #### Returns